Kamran-Afzali/Kamran-Afzali.github.io/_posts/Notes/ACFAS.md

 - **Extensions**:
   - **L-Diversity**: Addresses homogeneity attacks by ensuring diversity in sensitive attributes.
   - **T-Closeness**: Ensures the distribution of sensitive attributes in any group is close to the overall distribution.
-- **Datafly Algorithm**: Developed by Sweeney, it automates generalization and suppression to achieve k-anonymity. citeturn0search16
+- **Datafly Algorithm**: Developed by Sweeney, it automates generalization and suppression to achieve k-anonymity.
 Sweeney's seminal work represented the first comprehensive mathematical framework for understanding privacy risks.
 K-anonymity addressed the fundamental problem that uniqueness within datasets creates vulnerability, establishing that each record should be indistinguishable from at least k-1 other records.
 This approach fundamentally changed how organizations conceptualized privacy protection in structured data.

 ## Slide 4: Differential Privacy (2006-2014)

 **Mathematical Privacy Guarantees**
 - Developed by cryptographer Cynthia Dwork and colleagues
-- Goal: "To learn as much as possible about a specific group of people from an existing dataset, without learning anything about the individuals in that group"[5]
+- Goal: "To learn as much as possible about a specific group of people from an existing dataset, without learning anything about the individuals in that group"
 - Innovation: Adding calibrated "noise" to data responses
 - Considered "The new gold standard of privacy protection"
-- **Concept**: Proposed by Dwork et al. in 2006, differential privacy adds calibrated noise to data queries, providing strong privacy guarantees. citeturn0search15
+- **Concept**: Proposed by Dwork et al. in 2006, differential privacy adds calibrated noise to data queries, providing strong privacy guarantees.
 - **Applications**:
   - U.S. Census Bureau (2020): Implemented differential privacy in data releases.
   - Apple (2016): Utilized differential privacy to collect user data while preserving privacy.